...

 1. Preserving the Past:

-Recognizing its historical significance, the 20th century saw the Guildhall evolve into a museum and heritage centre.
+Recognizing its historical significance, the 20th Century saw the Guildhall evolve into a museum and heritage centre.
 1951, the Guildhall Museum was officially established, showcasing artefacts, documents, and exhibits that unveiled the rich tapestry of Windsor’s past.
 This transformation ensured the preservation of the Guildhall’s historical fabric and provided a platform for educating future generations about their heritage.

 2. A Platform for the Present: